Current in-depth inquiry

 At this early stage in the project, we’d like to hear from a diverse range of organisations and people, particularly those working in farming, food science, veterinary science, animal genetics, agricultural economics, public views, ethics and law.

-The call for evidence is open to everyone, and the deadline for responses is 20 September 2018.
-Responses will be influential in shaping the development of the working group’s report, due to be published in the beginning of 2021.
+The call for evidence is open to everyone, and the deadline for responses is 20 September 2019.
+Responses will be influential in shaping the development of the working group’s report.

 Any enquiries can be directed to firstname.lastname@example.org.